vinhnx/notes/README.md

-# ios-issues
+# iOS issues

-iOS issues that I found along the way
+iOS issues that I found along the way.
+You can see it [here](https://github.com/vinhnx/iOS-issues/issues), contributions welcome.